crvarner/git-lesson/README.md

 $ git checkout BRANCH_NAME
 ```

 4. Create a new file called `chase.txt` and fill it with a message (in your editor).
 Add that file to the index, and commit it.
-When you enter the editor to type you commit message, press "i" to enter "INSERT" mode.
+When you enter the editor to type your commit message, press "i" to enter INSERT mode.
 Type your message.
-Press "ESC", then type ":wq" and press enter.
+Press "ESC" to exit INSERT mode, then type ":wq" (stands for "write quit") and then press enter.
 ```
 $ git add chase.txt
 $ git commit